Mitral Valve Prolapse Directory

 Some dental procedures can trigger endocarditis, an inflammation in the heart.
 Find out who's at risk and how it can be prevented.

-WebMD explains the causes and treatment of heart palpitations, or fast or irregular heart beats.
+WebMD explains the symptoms, causes, types, and treatment of heart valve disease.